reem-abdelrahman/dental-store/README.md

    * 4- GRANT ALL PRIVILEGES ON DATABASE dental_store_test to store_owner;

 ## Migrations
-- From the root directory run:  yarn mig-up
+- From the root directory run:  db-migrate up
+- For down migration run: db-migrate down

+## Endpoints
+- Please check the requirements.md file

+## PORTS
+- The backend is running on port 3000
+- The database is running on port 5432

 ## ENVIRONMENT VARIABLES